Saint Patrick's Weekend Vienna

 Where did the shamrock originate?

-According to folklore, St. Patrick used the shamrock—a three-leafed clover—to explain the Christian Holy Trinity.
+According to folklore, St. Patrick used the shamrock - a three-leaf clover - to explain the Christian Holy Trinity.

-The word "shamrock" comes from the Irish word seamróg, meaning "little clover."
-Over time, it became a national symbol of Ireland, and wearing or displaying shamrocks on St. Patrick’s Day has since become a long-standing tradition..
-Source
+The word shamrock comes from the Irish word seamróg, meaning “little clover.”
+Over time, it became one of Ireland’s most recognised national symbols.

 Fun Facts